s-dido/calculator-solidity/README.md

 Simple Calculator Smart Contract in Solidity
 Welcome to the Simple Calculator Smart Contract repository!
 This project implements a basic calculator on the Ethereum blockchain, written in Solidity.

  About
 This smart contract provides basic arithmetic operations, allowing users to:

-Add
-Subtract
-Multiply
-Retrieve the result of the last operation
+Add, Subtract, Multiply and Retrieve the result of the last operation.

 Features
 Decentralized execution: All calculations are performed on the Ethereum blockchain.
 Immutable results: Once a calculation is recorded on the blockchain, it cannot be altered.